1. Revision history

 andbreak

-always jump forwards, past a surrounding loop, or to the end of a surrounding loop respectively, making them much easier to reason about, and much less error-prone.continue -
+always jump forwards, past a surrounding loop, or to the end of a surrounding loop respectively.
+This makes them much easier to reason about, and much less error-prone.continue -

 The "local readability" of